Bipalium adventitium

 Bipalium adventitium, the wandering broadhead planarian, is a land planarian in the subfamily Bipaliinae.
-It has been accidentally introduced in the United States, where it is considered invasive.
+Native to Asia, it has been accidentally introduced in the United States, where it is considered invasive.

 Appearance

 Most adult individuals of B. adventitium are 5–8 cm in length.
 The head is expanded and fan-shaped, being easily distinguishable from other common species of Bipalium, such as Bipalium kewense and Bipalium pennsylvanicum, because these have a head in the shape of a half moon.
 The body has a yellow to tan color and has one dark dorsal stripe that does not extend over the head.

 Behaviour and ecology

 Predation

 Bipalium adventitium is known to prey on earthworms.
 In order to catch its prey, it follows a chemical trail given off by the earthworm.
 Chemoreceptors on the head are responsible for sensing the trail left by the prey.
 After finding an earthworm, the planarian quickly crawls over it and wraps itself around the prey, preventing its escape.
 In addition, it is known to attack and eat any earthworm, including those that are 100 times their own mass.
 In North America, where B. adventitium is an introduced species, most earthworms do not immediately recognize the flatworm as a predator.
 They try to escape only after being pierced by the planarian's everted pharynx, which is one of the reasons of B. adventitiums success in invading this continent.

 Recently, it has been confirmed that the potent neurotoxin tetrodotoxin is present in B. adventitium.
 Its function is yet unknown, but it may be used as a defense against predators or as a way to subdue prey.

 Two individuals of Bipalium adventitium wrapped around each other, probably mating.